nedtaylor/athena/docs/joss/paper.md

 For example, implementations of new graph-based layers, different neural operator functions, and custom physics-informed loss functions can be added as independent modules while maintaining compatibility with the existing training framework.

 Automatic differentiation is implemented within the library to enable gradient-based optimisation across arbitrary model architectures.
+This can increase memory usage and computational cost, but it allows for flexible model design without requiring manual derivation of gradients.
 This functionality is particularly important for physics-informed neural networks, where derivatives of the model output with respect to its inputs must be evaluated as part of the training objective.

 The framework supports a range of commonly used neural network components, including dense layers, convolutional layers (1–3D), pooling layers, batch normalisation, and regularisation methods such as Dropout [@srivastava2014dropout] and DropBlock [@ghiasi2018dropblock].
 Optimisation algorithms include stochastic gradient descent, RMSProp, Adam, and AdaGrad.

-To support interoperability with external machine learning tools, `ATHENA` provides optional model serialisation using the Open Neural Network Exchange (ONNX) format.
+To support interoperability with external machine learning tools, `ATHENA` provides optional model serialisation using the Open Neural Network Exchange (ONNX) json-based format.
 Integration with experiment tracking tools such as Weights & Biases (through the external `wandb_fortran` library) further supports modern machine learning workflows within the Fortran environment.

 Overall, the design emphasises flexibility and research accessibility rather than maximal runtime performance, enabling the rapid development and testing of new machine learning approaches in scientific computing contexts.